HF Multi-band Fan Dipole Antenna

 It is also worth remembering that it is always good to use a balun to convert the unbalanced feeder to the balanced regime of the antenna itself.
 This will help ensure the correct operation of the antenna and it will minimise pickup and radiation fromt he outer of the coax.

 It is also helpful to use a proper high quality insulator at the end off the dipole as shown in the diagram.
-If jsut polypropylen rope is used then this retains wated withinth e construction of the rope when it is wet.
+If just polypropylen rope is used then this retains wated withinth e construction of the rope when it is wet.
 An insulator will dry out much faster.
 It will also give a much better and more reliable mechanical termination and fixing for the wire.

 Determining the lengths of the fan dipole